BahamutDragon/pcgen/README.md

 This is for my growing collection of PCGen compatible books (Mostly Closed Content).

+To get the most from these sets, you will need the following:
+* PCGen, the program.
+Links below.
+You have the option of 6.04.01 or grabbing the autobuilds (6.5.x)

-To get the most from these sets, you will need to utilize the latest version (unstable if necessary) of pcgen.
+Many of the latest features will require you to utilize the latest version (unstable if necessary) of pcgen.
 I try to use the best methods to get results, which will rely on new bug fixes or new features.
 You will need to download PCGen.
 PCGen's main development line is here:
 * http://www.pcgen.org/autobuilds/download.html (Latest Updates, fixes and features)
 * http://pcgen.org (The main website)

-My goal has been to make sets that are compatible with the existing PCGen book data sets.
-To achieve that, I attempt to re-use a lot of common pcgen standards to avoid any non-compatibility.
-To get the best results, you should use the books in this repository.
+To get the best results, you should use the core sets and books in this repository.
 Any non-compatibility issues should be reported.

 The collection of books includes popular D&D 3.5 books, with the complete core rules and a good assortment of popular supplements.
 I also support other d20 systems and even a few non-d20 systems, a complete listing of systems and the status of the books are kept on the wiki: https://github.com/BahamutDragon/pcgen/wiki/Book-Statuses